-- Choose an opener with a balanced mix of unique vowels and consonants.
+- Start with a word that has a mix of common vowels and consonants.

-- The answer may contain the same letter, multiple times.
+- The answer might repeat the same letter.

-- Try not to use guesses that contain letters you've already eliminated.
+- Try not to use guesses that include letters you've already eliminated.

-You're about to win today's Wordle.
-The answer to the February 5 (596) Wordle is DANCE.Previous answers The last 10 Wordle answers
+Everyone needs a little help from time to time.
+The answer to the January 31 (591) Wordle is CROSS.Previous answers The last 10 Wordle answers

 - January 30: CRAVE